Rangers vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- The Rangers have played as the favorite in four of their past 10 games and won three of those contests.
+- In four games as the favorite over the last 10 matchups, the Rangers have a record of 3-1.

-- The Rangers and their opponents have combined to hit the over seven times in their last 10 games with a total.
+- When it comes to hitting the over, the Rangers and their opponents are 7-3-0 in their last 10 games with a total.

 - In their last game with a spread, the Rangers covered the spread.